eigenform/zno/zno-book/src/midcore.md

 - For subtraction and logical XOR, when both operands are equal, move zero
 - For logical AND, when either operand is zero, move zero

+After scanning for non-scheduled instructions, we can determine whether or not each instruction in the decode window should allocate a physical register.
-Non-scheduled instructions do not allocate a destination register from the freelist.
+Non-scheduled instructions do not allocate, and the remaining instructions that

+all entries in the
+decode window have an appropriate destination.

+In general, there are two possible interactions with the write ports:

+1. For scheduled instructions that must allocate, we bind `rd` to the newly-allocated physical destination register
+2. For non-scheduled instructions, we bind `rd` to the appropriate physical source register

 ## Local Dependences